 Risk factors: Wearing soft contact lenses

-The preservative in Xdemvy (lotilaner), potassium sorbate, can change the color of your soft contact lenses.
-To prevent this from happening, make sure to remove your lenses before administering your drops.
+The preservative in Xdemvy (lotilaner) can change the color of your soft contact lenses.
+To avoid this, take your lenses out before using the drops.
 Wait 15 minutes before putting your lenses back in.

 The typical dose is one drop in each eye twice daily (12 hours apart) for 6 weeks.